Scientific Name: Hydrolyzed Chestnut Extract

 Tales from Nature

-The chestnut is the fruit of the chestnut tree unlike the horse chestnut which is instead a seed.
-In fact, chestnuts derive from female flowers (usually 2 or 3) enclosed by a dome which then turns into a curl.
+Chestnut is the fruit of the chestnut tree unlike the chestnut of the horse chestnut tree, which is a seed instead.
+Chestnuts are in fact derived from the female flowers (usually 2 or 3) enclosed by a dome that later turns into a husk.

-Fossil finds attest that the tree should derive from a stock that originated in the Tertiary period, about 10 million years ago and which during the warm climate period had spread to Asia, Europe and the Americas.
+Fossil finds attest that the tree is supposed to derive from a stock that originated in the Tertiary period, about 10 million years ago, and had spread to Asia, Europe and the Americas in warm climate periods.

-Chestnuts are one of the most popular autumn fruits: they are very nutritious and low in fat and contain many benefits for the health of our body, including potassium, phosphorus and sulphur, magnesium, calcium, chlorine, iron, vitamin C and folic acid.
-They also have anti-inflammatory properties thanks to their phenolic acid and antioxidant content.
+Chestnuts are one of the most popular autumn fruits: they are very nutritious and low in fat and contain many health benefits for our bodies, including potassium, phosphorus and sulfur, magnesium, calcium, chlorine, iron, vitamin C and folic acid.
+They also have anti-inflammatory properties due to their phenolic acid content and antioxidants.

-Precisely these latter properties make it a precious ally in cosmetics: chestnut extract improves skin hydration and repairs sun damage, and its vitamin C stimulates the production of collagen, restoring elasticity and firmness to the skin.
+It is precisely these latter properties that make them a valuable ally in cosmetics: chestnut extract improves skin hydration and repairs sun damage, and its vitamin C stimulates collagen production, restoring elasticity and firmness to the skin.

 Benefits

-The cosmetic properties of chestnuts are mainly due to aescin, tannins, flavonoids and curarins, substances which, extracted from horse chestnut seeds, have a powerful protective action on the blood vessels present at the microcirculatory level on our skin.
+The cosmetic properties of chestnuts are mainly due to escin, tannins, flavonoids and curarins, substances that, extracted from horse chestnut seeds, have a powerful protective action on the blood vessels present at the microcirculatory level on our skin.
+Chestnut Extract interacts with the surface coating of the hair, repairing damaged hair and closing its cuticles.
+This helps reduce moisture loss, especially during heat styling.